Orthognathic surgery, receding chins and mandibular retrognathia: what does it all mean?

 Do I have a recessed chin?

 To find out if you have a recessed chin you should look at the alignment of your upper and lower teeth, as well as your facial harmony.
-If the upper arch is more protruding than the lower arch, the chin is noticeably retracted and there are problems with swallowing, speech or breathing, it is likely a case of receding chin.
-However, a specialist is always in charge of making the diagnosis and indicating, in the instance that you suffer from it, what solution is the most appropriate for you.
+If the upper arch is more protruding than the lower arch, the chin is noticeably retracted, and there are problems with swallowing, speech or breathing, it is likely a case of receding chin.
+However, a specialist is always in charge of making the diagnosis and indicating, if you suffer from it, what solution is the most appropriate for you.

 Will a recessed chin in newborns go away?